lineCode/ULIS/README.md

 ```

 ## Documentation
 You can build ULIS3 documentation if you have doxygen installed on you computer.
 On Windows, simply run the build_documentation.bat script in the documentation folder.
+Alternatively, the built documentation is provided here too: https://praxinos.coop/ULIS/documentation/